 To explore the scaling behavior with increasing lobe separation, we perform this fitting procedure for several values of the mean photon number $\ev{\opn}_{\mathrm{ss}}$.
 In our analysis, we fix the dimension of the Hilbert space to $\dim{\hilbert} = 50$ to ensure an accurate representation of the dynamics over a range of mean photon numbers from $2$ to $20$.

-The results are presented in \cref{fig:bitflip}, where panels (a-c) depict the bit-flip time $T_{\mathrm{bf}}$ as a function of the mean photon number of the steady state.
+The results are presented in \cref{fig:bitflip}, where panels (a)-(c) depict the relaxation time $T_{\mathrm{rel}}$ as a function of the mean photon number of the steady state.
 Each data point represents a fitting procedure applied to the decay time of $\ev{\opa}$ obtained from a full master equation evolution, using the lobes as initial states.
-Additionally, panel (d) showcases three specific trajectories with $\ev{\opn} = 9$ and different driving degrees ($n=2, 3, 4$), resulting in bit-flip times on the order of $10^5$, $10^2$, and $1$ respectively.
-It is important to note that the error in estimating the bit-flip time is less than $10^{-3}$ in all cases, with a correlation coefficient between the data and the fitting function $r^2 \sim 1 - 10^{-6}$.
+Additionally, \cref{fig:bitflip}(d) showcases three specific trajectories with $\ev{\opn} = 9$ and different driving degrees ($n=2, 3, 4$), resulting in relaxation times on the order of $10^5$, $10^2$, and $1$ respectively.
+It is important to note that the error in estimating the relaxation time is less than $10^{-3}$ in all cases, with a correlation coefficient between the data and the fitting function $r^2 \sim 1 - 10^{-6}$.

 In these figures, we also include the decay of the spectral gap in lines of different strokes for each value of $m$ (dotted for $n-1$, solid for $n$, dashed for $n+1$, and dash-dotted for $n+2$).
-We appreciate that the bit-flip time obtained from the full master equation evolution is equivalent to the decay time of the spectral gap.
+We appreciate that the relaxation time obtained from the full master equation evolution is equivalent to the decay time of the spectral gap.
 Hence, the evolution can be fully understood from the Liouvillian eigenvalues.